 The City of Marysville will be offering grants to neighborhoods, community groups, and local businesses (businesses must be located from the south city limit north to 8th St., and the west city limit east to Alder Ave.) to improve their neighborhoods or other areas of the community.
 The program seeks to partner with homeowners, residents, and local business owners in the downtown area to beautify and provide improvements in the community.
-Marysville’s CBP program is accepting applications for project proposals for 2021.
+Marysville’s CBP program is accepting applications for project proposals for 2022.
 This is a competitive grant offering.
 Applications will be reviewed by a grant review committee that will score the applications and make the award selection.
-The committee will then present their recommendations to Marysville City Council for approval in July of 2021.
-Applications are due by Friday, July 2 at 5:00 p.m.
+The committee will then present their recommendations to Marysville City Council for approval in July or September of 2022.
+Applications are due by Thursday, June 30 at 4:30 p.m.

 Examples of some projects which might qualify include community landscaping projects, common space site furnishings, or cleaning up commons areas and areas that are visible to the public.
 Projects might involve installation of fencing or paths to improve or control access to common areas or parks.
 Improvements that promote community gathering spots through resting or active areas are also eligible.
 The grant is intended to provide community value through enhancing aesthetic appeal.
 Any project designed with these goals at its core, and designed in a way that benefits the community at large rather than one homeowner in particular may qualify.